-(1) return the marijuana sample to the marijuana cultivation facility that provided the sample; or compliance checks.
+(a) The board will or the director shall from time to time require a standard or limited marijuana cultivation facility to provide samples of the growing medium, soil amendments, fertilizers, crop production aids, pesticides, or water for random compliance checks.
 The sample may be screened for pesticides and chemical residues, screened for unsafe levels of metals, and used for other laboratory tests the director finds to be in the interests of the public.
 The marijuana cultivation facility shall bear all costs of testing under this subsection.